Mandelbrot set image very small Mohammed.Amin.com

 Postscript

 While my proposition should not be controversial, the original piece on Conservative Home attracted a large number of comments.
 Some were supportive, while others were critical.
-The comments and my responses can be read on Conservative Home.
+The comments and my responses have since been deleted as part of the site's housekeeping.